Pratikshinde55/MySQL-Basics/README.md

 | PostgreQL |    |
 | Oracle |   |

+Storing data in Hard Disk is permanent/persistant data.

+For Storing Data in HD that must be in "file".
 ## Installation of MySQL on Window:

 MySQL Community Download MSI Installer link : [MySOL-MSI_installer-link](https://dev.mysql.com/downloads/installer/)